 Every now and then, an article about us that insinuates our tours constitutes ‘dark tourism.’
 It would be fair to say that the majority of these articles are less than flattering.
 However, is it fair to decry every person that travels with our company as a ‘dark tourist’?
 Is being a ‘dark tourist’ even something that should be considered derogatory?

 Dark tourism is a bit of a nebulous concept; there is certainly no clear definition of it, but its detractors might define it as the act of visiting a place associated with tragedy or death.
 Defining such tourism as ‘dark,’ however, is usually done opportunistically: tourists to Auschwitz (one of the most popular tourist destinations on earth) are rarely labelled as dark tourists – even the idiots doing selfies in the ovens (a practice I think we can all agree should be universally condemned).

-Chernobyl/Pripyat tours are often cited as an example of dark tourism.
+Chernobyl/Pripyat tours are often cited as an example of the genre.
 People going there are accused of glossing over the pain and suffering that happened there so they can grab a photo op.
 But is it really so different to visiting Pompeii (where many people also died)?

 I, personally, have found that the people who visit Chernobyl have sufficient respect for the catastrophic events that took place there and realize the gravity of setting foot in the Exclusion Zone.
 On perhaps a more frivolous note: people simply like exploring ghost towns, windows as they are into a half-remembered past.

 Is it Wrong?

 The main criticism of dark tourism is that it exploits the dead, contributes to building a macabre ‘fun-house’ atmosphere, and desecrates the place in question.
 In my experience, this is, frankly, a crock of shit invented by the media to ostracise a group of people that have more profound touristic aspirations than merely checking off another cathedral or beach.
 It’s easier to criticize than to understand.